OK, you have looked at the numbers and can see that things need to change:

 Of course, proper acoustic modelling and sound absorbing panels are ideal, but in the absence of these many other ideas are effective too:

-Hanging umbrellas from the ceiling upside down (each student brings and decorates their own - use white to help light levels).
+Hanging umbrellas from the ceiling upside down (each student brings and decorates their own - use white canopies to help light levels).
 Then fill the umbrellas with fibreglass wool ("rockwool") of the kind ceilings were once insulated with.
 One tech / science project later and you will have quantified the sound changes.

-As we observe elsewhere, it is unlikely that relocating a school will be possible but one positive change will be to pass a portable polution meter around parents - many of them map readings as they are carried around.
-This allows you to map and recommend the lowest pollution routes to school - perhaps avoiding walking alongside a major road for example, or detouring through the park, if there is one.
+As we observe elsewhere, if you are in a high pollution location, then it is unlikely that relocating a school will be possible.
+However, one positive change can be to pass a portable polution meter around parents - many of these generate map readings / routes as they are carried around.
+This allows you to map and recommend the lowest pollution routes walking to school - perhaps avoiding walking alongside a major road for example, or re-routing through the park, if there is one.